 1 The burden of Damascus.

-4 “It will happen in that day that the glory of Jacob will be made thin, and the fatness of his flesh will become lean.
+4 “It will happen in that day that the glory of Jacob will fade, and his fat will become lean.
 5 It will be like when the harvester gathers the wheat, and his arm reaps the grain.
 Yes, it will be like when one gleans grain in the valley of Rephaim.
-6 Yet gleanings will be left there, like the shaking of an olive tree, two or three olives in the top of the uppermost bough, four or five in the outermost branches of a fruitful tree,” says God, the God of Israel.
-7 In that day, people will look to their Maker, and their eyes will have respect for the Holy One of Israel.
+6 Yet gleanings will be left there, like the shaking of an olive tree, two or three olives in the top of the uppermost bough, four or five in the outermost branches of a fruitful tree,” says the Lord, the God of Israel.
+7 In that day, people will look to their Maker, and their eyes will turn to the Holy One of Israel.
 8 They will not look to the altars, the work of their hands; neither shall they respect that which their fingers have made, either the Asherah poles, or the incense altars.
 9 In that day, their strong cities will be like the forsaken places in the woods and on the mountain top, which were forsaken from before the Israelites; and it will be a desolation.
 10 For you have forgotten the God of your salvation, and have not remembered the rock of your strength.
-Therefore you plant pleasant plants, and set out foreign seedlings.
-11 In the day of your planting, you hedge it in.
-In the morning, you make your seed blossom, but the harvest flees away in the day of grief and of desperate sorrow.
+Therefore you plant fine plants, and set out foreign seedlings.
+11 In the day that you plant, you hedge it in.
+And in the morning, you help your seed to blossom, but the harvest vanishes in the day of grief and of desperate sorrow.

 12 Ah, the uproar of many peoples, who roar like the roaring of the seas; and the rushing of nations, that rush like the rushing of mighty waters!
-13 The nations will rush like the rushing of many waters: but he will rebuke them, and they will flee far off, and will be chased like the chaff of the mountains before the wind, and like the whirling dust before the storm.
-14 At evening, behold, terror!
-Before the morning, they are no more.
-This is the portion of those who plunder us, and the lot of those who rob us.
+13 The nations rage like the raging of many waters: but he will rebuke them, and they will flee far off, and will be chased like the chaff of the mountains before the wind, and like the whirling dust before the storm.
+14 At evening, terror!
+Before morning, they are no more.
+This is the fate of those who plunder us, and the lot of those who rob us.

 A Message to Ethiopia

-1 Ah, the land of the rustling of wings, which is beyond the rivers of Ethiopia; 2 that sends ambassadors by the sea, even in vessels of papyrus on the waters, saying, “Go, you swift messengers, to a nation tall and smooth, to a people awesome from their beginning onward, a nation that measures out and treads down, whose land the rivers divide!”
+1 Woe to the land of the rustling insect wings, which is beyond the rivers of Ethiopia; 2 that sends ambassadors by the sea, even in vessels of papyrus on the waters, saying, “Go, you swift messengers, to a nation tall and smooth, to a people fearsome from their beginning onward, a powerful nation that treads down, whose land the rivers divide!”
 3 All you inhabitants of the world, and you dwellers on the earth, when a banner is lifted up on the mountains, look!
 When the trumpet is blown, listen!

-4 For God said to me, “I will be still, and I will see in my dwelling place, like clear heat in sunshine, like a cloud of dew in the heat of harvest.”
+4 For the Lord said to me, “I will be still, and I will look on from my place, like clear heat in sunshine, like a cloud of dew in the heat of harvest.”
 5 For before the harvest, when the blossom is over, and the flower becomes a ripening grape, he will cut off the sprigs with pruning hooks, and he will cut down and take away the spreading branches.
 6 They will be left together for the ravenous birds of the mountains, and for the animals of the earth.
 The ravenous birds will eat them in the summer, and all the animals of the earth will eat them in the winter.
-7 In that time, a present will be brought to God of Armies from a people tall and smooth, even from a people awesome from their beginning onward, a nation that measures out and treads down, whose land the rivers divide, to the place of the name of God of Armies, Mount Zion.
+7 At that time, a present will be brought to the Lord of Hosts from a people tall and smooth, even from a people awesome from their beginning onward, a nation that measures out and treads down, whose land the rivers divide, to the place of the name of God of Armies, Mount Zion.